Radar, Gun Laying, Mk. I and Mk. II: Army Cell

 The first mention of radar in the UK was a 1930 suggestion made by W. A. S. Butement and P. E. Pollard of the Army War Office's Signals Experimental Establishment (SEE).
-They proposed building a radar system for detecting ships to be used with shore batteries, and went so far to build a low-power breadboard prototype using pulses at 50 cm wavelength (600 MHz).
+They proposed building a radar system for detecting ships to be used with shore batteries, and went so far as to build a low-power breadboard prototype using pulses at 50 cm wavelength (600 MHz).
 The War Office was uninterested and did not provide funding for further development.
-The matter was mentioned in passing in the January 1931 issue of the Inventions Book of the Royal Engineers.
+The matter was mentioned in the January 1931 issue of the Inventions Book of the Royal Engineers.

 With the Air Ministry's successful demonstration of radar and rapid progress on the system that would become Chain Home (CH) in 1936, the Army suddenly became interested in the topic and visited the CH radar team at their new headquarters at Bawdsey Manor.
 Here they were introduced to smaller versions of the CH system intended for semi-mobile deployments.
-This appeared to have a number of uses in Army roles, leading to the 16 October 1936 formation of the Military Applications Section, but referred to universally as the Army Cell.
+This appeared to have possible uses in Army roles, leading to the 16 October 1936 formation of the Military Applications Section, referred to universally as the Army Cell.
 This group was given room at Bawdsey, and included Butement and Pollard from the SEE.